WordPress

 .then(data => console.log(data));

-2. Integrating Third-Party APIs into WordPress
+2. How to Integrate Third-Party APIs into WordPress

 Using APIs like Google Maps, Stripe, or OpenWeather can add valuable features to your website.